-This piece appeared as part of the Hunting Matters series on the Meat Eater website.
+This piece originally appeared as part of the Hunting Matters series on Meat Eater.

 For many of us, the months spent in between hunting seasons are filled primarily with two things: preparation for the next season and telling stories about past seasons.
 Story-telling forges bonds and shares learning, and it’s probably one of the most important social spaces of creative and intellectual exploration for hunters.